-To study the "feedforward" effect separately, we design a MPC-controller that uses the pH measurement in the first tank only, but adjust the reactant flow rates to all three tanks as shown in Figure 6(b).
-The response for the nominal case is similar to the simulation with the full MPC-controller shown in Figure 6(a).
-If, however, a model error is introduced, e.g. by simulation on the nonlinear model instead, a steady-state error occurs for outlet pH.
-The reason for this is the lack of feedback control in the last two tanks.
+From the lower plots in Figure 4(a) and Figure 6(a), we can see clearly that MPC has a "feed-forward" effect (e.g., the control input of tank 3 acts before the effect of the disturbance is measured in this tank).
+To study this "feedforward" effect separately, we design a MPC-controller that uses the pH measurement in the first tank only, but adjust the reactant flow rates to all three tanks.
+The response in Figure 6(b) for the nominal case is similar to the simulation with the full MPC-controller in Figure 6(a).
+If, however, a model error is introduced, e.g. by